tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

 I noticed two features that were missing from the app.
 First, it did not seem possible to begin a second reservation using the same phone.
 This would be a major hindrance to renting bikes for a family.
 I would hope there is actually a way to do this.
 Does anyone know if I just missed this feature?

 Second, the app does not tell you how many bikes are available at each station.
 I know I did not miss this feature because the technology does not exist at the stations to track this.
-When I said &#8220;Return It!&#8221; it was my responsibility to lock the bike up to any station using the provided U-lock.
+When I said "Return It!" it was my responsibility to lock the bike up to any station using the provided U-lock.
 Yes, I returned mine to the same station from which I checked it out, but this is not required, nor known to the app.
 Bike counts will not affect passerbys, but it could prevent someone from leaving home expecting to rent a bike that may not be at the closest station.

 All in all, I was quite pleased with the new Fort Collins bike share!
 I had a lovely bike ride from Old Town to City Park and back on a comfortable bike.
 Visible bikes in Old Town are a great addition to an already strong biking culture in this city.
 I can see the system being very useful for visitors or even residents who came to Old Town without their bike but decide to go on a ride.
 Almost more than anything, we are seeing mobility options improve in Fort Collins and that should be celebrated!